MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-kubernetes/mobilefirst-appcenter-using-kubernetes/index.md

             <div class="panel-body">
                 <img src="zip.png" alt="Image showing the file system structure of the archive file" style="float:right;width:570px"/>
                 <h4>bmx-kubernetes folder</h4>
-                <p>Contains the customization files and scripts required to deploy to a Kubernetes Cluster with IBM Bluemix Container Service.</p>
+                <p>Contains the customization files and scripts required to deploy to a Kubernetes Cluster with IBM Cloud Container Service.</p>

                 <h4>Dockerfile-mfp-appcenter</h4>

                 <ul>
                     <li><b>Dockerfile-mfp-appcenter</b>: Text document that contains all the commands that are necessary to build the {{ site.data.keys.mf_app_center }} image.</li>
                     <li><b>scripts</b> folder: This folder contains the <b>args</b> folder, which contains a set of configuration files.
-It also contains scripts required to log into Bluemix, building a {{ site.data.keys.mf_app_center }} image and for pushing and running the image on Bluemix.
+It also contains scripts required to log into IBM Cloud, building a {{ site.data.keys.mf_app_center }} image and for pushing and running the image on IBM Cloud.
 You can choose to run the scripts interactively or by pre-configuring the configuration files, explained later.
 Other than the customizable args /*.properties files, do not modify any elements in this folder.
 For script usage help, use the <code>-h</code> or <code>--help</code> command-line arguments (for example, <code>scriptname.sh --help</code>).</li>
                     <li><b>usr-mfp-appcenter</b> folder:
                         <ul>
                             <li><b>bin</b> folder: Contains the script file (mfp-appcenter-init) that gets executed when the container starts.
 You can add your own custom code to be executed.</li>